Livius90/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       Within an executing task, this variable holds the hash of the task as returned by the currently enabled signature generator.

+   :term:`BB_USER_AGENT`
+      Specifies a user-agent string which BitBake uses if "user_agent" parameter is enabled for HTTP/FTP wget fetcher.

    :term:`BB_VERBOSE_LOGS`
       Controls how verbose BitBake is during builds.
 If set, shell scripts echo commands and shell script output appears on standard out